RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-The day of the month from the given date
+The day of the month from the given date.

-- `date`: The date to extract the current day from
+- `date`: The date to extract the current day from.

 ```ts
 =DAY(TODAY())